+ITEM DESCRIPTION

-ITEM DESCRIPTION hereafter called the "Material," a copy of which is attached hereto as Exhibit "A".
-I,, am the creator of, and/or have acquired the intellectual property rights to the Material, and hereby warrant that I have the authority to issue this license and to authorize and release the Material for use by the California Department of Parks and Recreation (the "Department") and its designated agents.
-I understand that the Department wants to use and reuse the Material, as the Department deems appropriate. ense and ecreation license to use, reproc in whole or in part, in invented.
-This right in display the Material for I hereby grant to the Department an unrestricted, fully paid up, world wide, irrevocable, perpetual license to use, reproduce, distribute, create derivative works, publicly display and perform the Material, in whole or in part, in any manner, for any purpose and in any medium now known or hereinafter invented.
+hereafter called the "Material," a copy of which is attached hereto as Exhibit "A".

+I, \\\\\\, am the creator of, and/or have acquired the intellectual property rights to the Material, and hereby warrant that I have the authority to issue this license and to authorize and release the Material for use by the California Department of Parks and Recreation (the "Department") and its designated agents.
+I understand that the Department wants to use and reuse the Material, as the Department deems appropriate.

+I hereby grant to the Department an unrestricted, fully paid up, world wide, irrevocable, perpetual license to use, reproduce, distribute, create derivative works, publicly display and perform the Material, in whole or in part, in any manner, for any purpose and in any medium now known or hereinafter invented.
 This right includes, but is not limited to, the right to copy, publish, distribute, alter and publicly display the Material for education, interpretation, advertising and other purposes consistent with the mission of the Department.

 I understand that I will not receive any money for this license agreement, or for any use described above.
 I understand that I will retain the copyrights to the Material, but hereby grant an unrestricted license to the Department.

 I release and discharge Department from any and all claims and demands arising out of, or in connection with any use of the Material, including but not limited to, any and all claims of libel, moral rights and invasion of privacy, and/or any claims under the Visual Artists Rights Act.
 I realize that I cannot withdraw my consent after I sign this form and I realize this form is binding on me and my heirs, legal representatives and assigns.

 I am at least 18 years of age and have the right, ability and authority to enter this binding license agreement.

+AGREED AND ACCEPTED

+BY DATE BY DATE

+>

-AGREED AND ACCEPTED BY DATE BY DATE PRINTED NAME OF PERSON SIGNING PRINTED NAME OF PERSON SIGNING ADDRESS TITLE DISTRICT/SECTION CITY/STATE/ZIP CODE State of California Department of Pa arks and Recreation PHONE NO. EMAIL PHONE NO. EMAIL
+PRINTED NAME OF PERSON S GNING PRINTED NAME OF PERSO DN SIGNING

+ADDRESS TITLE DISTRICT/SECTION

+CITY/STATE/ZIP CODE State of California Department of Parl s and Recreation

+PHONE NO. EMAIL PHONE NO. EMAIL